MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Introduction

+Thanks to its privacy properties, Federated Learning (FL)~\cite{mcmahan2017communication} has been widely applied in real-world applications, e.g., prediction of the future oxygen requirements of symptomatic patients with COVID-19~\cite{dayan2021federated}.
+Despite its attractive benefits, FL is vulnerable to Byzantine attacks.
+For example, attackers may choose to deteriorate the testing accuracy of models in an untargeted attack.
+Alternatively, they might fool models to predict an attack-chosen label without downgrading the testing accuracy in a targeted attack.
+Many research works~\cite{fang2020local,Xie2020DBA,DBLP:conf/nips/WangSRVASLP20} have proved the vulnerability of FL via well-designed attack methods, e.g., poisoning training data or manipulating updates.
+Other studies~\cite{blanchard2017machine,pmlr-v80-yin18a, guerraoui2018hidden,cao2020fltrust,nguyen2022flame,xie2020zeno++,roy2022EIFFeL,baybfed} have been dedicated to strengthening FL assuming that a minority of the clients can be malicious and that the server is honest.

+Beyond Byzantine attacks, FL could put clients at high risk of privacy breach~\cite{aono2017privacy,NEURIPS2020_c4ede56b} even if clients' datasets are maintained locally.
+Several studies~\cite{nguyen2022flame,roy2022EIFFeL,truex2019hybrid} have applied secure tools, e.g., Additive Homomorphic Encryption (AHE)~\cite{paillier1999public}, Differential Privacy (DP)~\cite{dwork2008differential,wu2020value}, and Secure Multiparty Computation (MPC), to protect clients' updates\footnote{Note AHE and MPC require onerous computation over ciphertexts so that the computational complexity could naturally increase.}.
+However, these works only guarantee security when all servers are (semi-)honest and when a minority of the clients are malicious.

-From state of the art, one may see that there exists an impossibility to balance malicious context, updates confidentiality, and Byzantine robustness.
-A natural question then arises: \emph{is it possible to capture the robustness in malicious settings for both clients and servers without loss of updates confidentiality and training accuracy?} One may think that existing Byzantine-robust solutions could be trivially extended to address the above question.
+{To the best of our knowledge, there does not exist any FL system that is capable of withstanding the presence of a majority of Byzantine clients, as well as malicious servers, while also guaranteeing the confidentiality of updates.} One may think that existing Byzantine-robust solutions could be trivially extended to address the above challenge.
 However, that is not the case because they either violate privacy preservation requirements or are only effective in the honest majority scenario.
-For example, in \emph{Median}, the median calculated by the server could be easily malicious, as malicious clients take a large/overwhelming proportion.
-Similar infeasibility could be seen in \emph{Trim-mean} and \emph{Krum}.
-As for \emph{FLGUARD}, it considers the cluster with small size as a malicious group, which makes sense for the malicious minority context.
-However, in the case of a malicious majority, it may be difficult to assert if a given large/small-size cluster is malicious.
+For example, \texttt{FLTrust}~\cite{cao2020fltrust} and \texttt{Zeno++}~\cite{xie2020zeno++} require an auxiliary dataset that is independently and identically distributed (iid) with the clients' training datasets to rectify malicious updates, which evidently violates the clients' privacy.
+As for \texttt{FLAME}~\cite{nguyen2022flame}, it clusters updates and considers the smallest cluster as a malicious group, which makes sense in the malicious minority context.
+However, in the case of a malicious majority, it is difficult to assert if a given large/small-size cluster is malicious. \texttt{EIFFeL}~\cite{roy2022EIFFeL} shows similar infeasibility, since it combines existing Byzantine-robust methods (e.g., \texttt{FLTrust}~\cite{cao2020fltrust}) with secure aggregation~\cite{bonawitz2017practical}.